markwilliams970/apigee-debug-sessions/README.md

 </pre>

 # Authentication Environment variables
-The script expects environment variables for the credentials of an Apigee organization admin to be set as follows:
+The script expects environment variables for the credentials of an Apigee organization admin to be set as follows (substituting actual credentials, of course):
 <pre>
 export APIGEE_USER=user@company.com
 export APIGEE_PASSWORD=t0ps3cr3t